-DWS Investment S.A. may enter into nominee agreements with credit institutions, Professionals of the Financial Sector ("PFS") in the Grand Duchy of Luxembourg and/or comparable entities under the laws of other countries that are under obligation to identify unitholders.
+DWS Investment S.A. may enter into nominee agreements with credit institutions, Professionals of the Financial Sector ("PSF") in Luxembourg and/or comparable entities under the laws of other countries, that are under obligation to identify unitholders.
 The nominee agreements give the respective institutions the right to sell units and be entered as nominees in the register of units.
 The names of the nominees can be requested from DWS Investment S.A. at any time.
 The nominee shall accept buy, sell and exchange orders from the investors it works for and arrange for the required changes to be made in the register of units.
-In this capacity, the nominee is particularly required to take into account any special prerequisites governing the purchase of units of a respective unit class.
+In this capacity, the nominee is particularly required to take into account any special prerequisites governing the purchase of units.
 If there are no conflicting practical or legal considerations, an investor who acquired units through a nominee can submit a written declaration to DWS Investment S.A. or the transfer agent demanding that he himself be entered into the register as a unitholder once all necessary proofs of identity have been supplied.